Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 This distinction is critical.

-Lean people are typically much more insulin sensitive, meaning they can quickly gain weight in the form of both muscle and fat when they eat.
-Weight loss generally slows as someone becomes leaner, and hunger increases to prevent starvation.
+Lean people are typically much more insulin-sensitive, meaning they can quickly gain weight in the form of both muscle and fat when they eat.
+Weight loss generally slows as someone becomes leaner.
+They become more insulin-sensitive to slow further weight loss, and hunger increases to prevent starvation.

 It takes massive discipline and self-restraint for bodybuilders to diet down for a competition.
-Bodybuilders regularly deprive themselves of energy to become leaner, despite having high-calorie demands to support their exercise.
-After the show, many of them subsequently regain weight due to a massive upregulation of appetite.
-Their fat cells are primed, like an empty sponge, to soak up all the energy they can get.
+Bodybuilders regularly deprive themselves of energy to become leaner despite having high-calorie demands to support their exercise.
+But after the show, most of them quickly regain weight due to a massive upregulation of appetite.
+Like an empty sponge, their fat cells are primed to soak up all the energy they can get.

 As a general rule, someone who is obese is more likely to be insulin resistant and have excess energy flowing into their bloodstream and elevated blood glucose.
-However, it’s harder to gain more body fat (at least compared to an ultra-lean bodybuilder) because their adipose tissues are already much fuller.
+However, gaining more body fat (at least compared to an ultra-lean bodybuilder) is harder because their adipose tissues are already much fuller.